cloudflare/cloudflare-docs/content/rules/compression-rules/examples/gzip-for-csv.md

 ---
 pcx_content_type: example
-summary: A compression rule where Gzip compression is configured as the preferred compression method for CSV files.
+summary: Create a compression rule to set Gzip compression as the preferred compression method for CSV files.
 product:
   - Compression Rules
-title: Use Gzip compression for CSV files or other algorithm if not available
+title: Use Gzip compression for CSV files
 ---

 # Use Gzip compression for CSV files or other algorithm if not available